LiveTL/roboco/README.md

 default prefix: `.rbc`

+`channel`(contributor): set blacklisted channels with ids seperated by spaces

+`channelm`(contributor): set blacklisted channels with mentions

+`clip`: send request to clip video

-`set`(contributor): set roles that are able to ping, with ids, seperated by spaces
+`forcopy`: get role ids that are able to ping, for copying into set

+`help`: get help

 `pingset`(contributor): same as set but with role mentions instead of role ids

 `query`: see list of roles that are able to ping

-`forcopy`: get role ids that are able to ping, for copying into set

-`channel`(contributor): set blacklisted channels with ids seperated by spaces

-`channelm`(contributor): set blacklisted channels with mentions

 `queryc`: see list of blacklisted channels

+`set`(contributor): set roles that are able to ping, with ids, seperated by spaces